Giorgi Maisashvili: United States

+Georgia presidential candidate

 He returned to Georgia on the eve of the 2003 Rose Revolution and became a political mentor and an economic adviser to then opposition leader Mikheil Saakashvili.
-Shortly after Saakashvili's ascend to power, Maisashvili became publicly critical of Saakashvili and distanced himself from the new president.
+Shortly after Saakashvili's ascension to power, Maisashvili became publicly critical of Saakashvili and distanced himself from the new president.
 In July 2007, he established his own political party – the Party of Future (momavlis partia).

-He ran as a Presidential candidate for the early elections called on January 5, 2008.
+He ran as a presidential candidate for the early elections called on 5 January 2008.
 He made a major focus on economy and social solidarity, and supported Georgia's bid to join NATO.
-On November 30, 2007, in what is now considered the critical blunder of his campaign, he stated that he would rather support Mikheil Saakashvili in the case of a second-round run-off against the oligarch Badri Patarkatsishvili.
+On 30 November 2007, in what is now considered the critical blunder of his campaign, he stated that he would rather support Mikheil Saakashvili in the case of a second-round run-off against the oligarch Badri Patarkatsishvili.
 Such a statement was immediately exploited by his opponents and sensationalized by the media, resulting in significant drop in his poll numbers from which he never recovered.

 In May 2008, he ran in the Georgian Parliamentary elections representing Tbilisi’s Saburtalo constituency on the Christian-Democratic Alliance ticket—The Alliance.

-On May 6, 2009, while attempting to arbitrate a peaceful outcome in a clash between a disorderly political demonstrators and the riot police, Maisashvili was shot in the head with a rubber bullet.
+On 6 May 2009, while attempting to arbitrate a peaceful outcome in a clash between a disorderly political demonstrators and the riot police, Maisashvili was shot in the head with a rubber bullet.
 He eventually made a full recovery from his injuries.

 Following the incident, he shifted away from direct involvement in Georgian politics and instead focused on bringing about an ambitious bottom-up educational reform in Georgia through the expansion of his Leadership School, a venture he originally started in 2006 with his American friend and mentor Bob Spears.
 The declared aim was to rear "a new generation of skilled, wise and courageous leaders of Georgia."

+Personal life and death
-In March 2015, Maisashvili was diagnosed with Glioblastoma - an aggressive form of brain cancer.

-After undergoing a successful surgery and a chemotherapy treatment, he seemed to have made a recovery - but it was ultimately short lived.
+In March 2015, Maisashvili was diagnosed with glioblastoma, an aggressive form of brain cancer.
+After undergoing a successful surgery and a chemotherapy treatment, he seemed to have made a recovery, but it was short lived and the cancer returned.
+On 26 February 2018, he died.

-The cancer came back and Gia Maisashvili died on 26 February 2018.
 His body was flown from California to Georgia and his funeral held at the Sioni Cathedral in Tbilisi.
-Thousands of Georgians attended and paid their respects to the "Leader".
+Thousands of Georgians attended and paid their respects to the "leader".

-He leaves behind his three children - Sophia, William and Anna.
+He left behind three children, Sophia, William, and Anna.